hypertokenx/research-notes/ai-evaluation.md

 These metrics remain useful.
 The problem is that a single number can conceal:

-- task difficulty;
+- task difficulty
-- variation across items;
+- variation across items
-- uncertainty in the estimate;
+- uncertainty in the estimate
-- distribution shift;
+- distribution shift
-- contamination;
+- contamination
-- differences between controlled evaluation and deployment.
+- differences between controlled evaluation and deployment

 As models approach high performance on established benchmarks, these issues become more consequential.